RDMLA/rdmla.github.io/index.md

 <p align="center"><img src="images/icons_logos/rdmla_logo/RDMLALogo_Blue_450px.png" alt="RDMLA Logo"></p> <br>

+<h3 align="center">ANNOUNCEMENT!</h3>

+<p align="center">The RDMLA team is very proud to announce the launch of two new units on Monday, November 30, 2020!
+Unit 9: Delivering Data Management Training: a Guide to DatONE Resources is instructed by Dr. Amber Budden, Co-Leader of DataONE and Director of Learning and Outreach, National Center for Ecological Analysis and Synthesis, University of California, Santa Barbara.
+Unit 10: Research Data Copyright, Licensing, and Privacy is lead by Scott Lapinski, Associate Director for Scholarly Communications and Open Science at the Countway Library of Medicine, Harvard Medical School.
+We are sure you will find these new units enjoyable with new resources and tools to add to your RDM toolkit!</p>

+<p align="center"><a href="https://github.com/RDMLA/rdmla.github.io/blob/master/images/11.19.20_NewUnitAnnouncement.pdf" target="_blank">Read the full announcement by RDMLA co-leaders Elaine Martin and Rong Tang.</a></p>

 The **Research Data Management Librarian Academy** (**RDMLA**) is a free online professional development program for librarians, information professionals, and other professionals who work in a research-intensive environment throughout the world.

 RDMLA features a unique partnership between a LIS academic program, academic health sciences and research libraries, and Elsevier.
 Partner institutions include: Harvard Medical School, Harvard Library, Simmons University, Boston University, Brown University, Massachusettes College of Pharmancy and Health Sciences University, Northeastern University, and Tufts University.